-The Oakley Hotel is three minutes walk to the King’s Road, which offers fashionable shops, bars and restaurants.
+The Oakley Hotel is three minutes walk from the King’s Road, which offers fashionable shops, bars, cafes and restaurants.
 The famous Albert Bridge, which was commissioned by Queen Victoria in honour of her husband, Prince Albert, was originally for carriages and pedestrians only.
 This beautiful suspension bridge has featured on many films, especially when lit at night, and forms a great landmark at the end of Oakley Hotel’s street.

-Thomas Carlisle, the famous poet, own house is in the next street along.
-This is open to the public and near the now converted properties, which once housed the Chelsea Potteries.
+The house of Thomas Carlyle, the famous poet, is situated in the next street along, Cheyne Row.
+This is open to the public Wednesday – Sunday, and near the converted properties which once housed the Chelsea Potteries.